trgrimm/trgrimm.github.io/_posts/2024-06-01-hypothesis_testing.md

 * ***p*-value**: the probability of obtaining results as extreme or more extreme than what we've observed
 * **practical significance**: whether the observed effect is practically meaningful in real life

 The value of $\alpha$ is also referred to as the probability of a Type 1 error.
 We reject the null hypothesis when the ***p*-value** is sufficiently small (i.e., *p*-value < $\alpha$).
 Alternatively, when *p*-value > $\alpha$, we fail to reject H<sub>0</sub>.
 Another important error to consider is the Type 2 error, which is equal to $(1 - \boldsymbol\beta)$ and is the probability of failing to reject H<sub>0</sub> when H<sub>1</sub> is true.
 Both of these errors relate to hypothesis tests that make an "incorrect" decision, which can have costly impacts.
 Therefore, it is important to properly understand the implications of each error whenever performing a hypothesis test.
-A more detailed discussion of Type 1 and Type 2 errors will be given in a future blog post.
+A more detailed discussion of Type 1 and Type 2 errors, along with power, will be given in a future blog post.

 Sometimes, we may achieve statistical significance, but the results may not be *practically significant*.
 For example, we may determine that a new drug is (statistically) significantly better at helping patients lose weight over 12 months compared to an existing treatment.
 However, if the difference in weight loss between the new and existing drugs is only 0.5 lb, this may not be considered practically (or *clinically*) significant, meaning that the new drug is not *practically* better than the existing one.